karthikchalla7/OOPS_JAVA/README.md

 # OOPS_JAVA

-These are my learning of object oriented programming in java.
+These are my learnings of object oriented programming in java.